-We hope we’ve helped you make up your mind on the best place to buy a kids bike this Christmas.
+We hope we’ve helped you make up your mind on the best place to buy a kids bike.
 Now all you need to do is choose which bike will suit them best, and make sure you get your order in before they all sell out!
 Do drop us a comment below and let us know where you ended up spending your money, and what you thought of the experience.

 Here’s a few other posts that may help you make that decision:

 - How to easily measure your child for a new bike